-Learning Objective: 01-01 Explain why having more of any good thing necessarily requires having les
+Learning Objective: 01-01 Explain and apply the Scarcity Principle, which says that having more of a

-9) The Cost-Benefit Principle indicates that an action should be taken if
+13) The Cost-Benefit Principle indicates that an action should be taken if

 - A) its total benefits exceed its total costs. - B) its average benefits exceed its average costs. - C) its net benefit (benefit minus cost) is zero. - D) its extra benefit is greater than or equal to its extra cost.